 - Do you have a clinical diagnosis of a serious mental health disorder such as schizophrenia, major depression, paranoia, bipolar depression or other psychotic disorder?

 - Does your mental health disorder severely impair your ability to function?

 - Have your difficulties lasted a long time?

 - Have you ever been in a psychiatric hospital, residential care program, or intensive outpatient treatment?

 If you think that you might qualify for Medicaid-funded mental health case management, contact your local Community Services Board (CSB).
-To find information on-line, visit the VirginiaNavigator website, enter “Community Services Boards” and put in your zip code.
+To find information online, visit VirginiaNavigator, enter “Community Services Boards” or "CSB" in the "What do you need?" box and put in your zip code.
 After you contact the CSB, a case manager will schedule a time to meet with you and assess your needs.